CP violation in the extension of SM with a complex singlet scalar and vector quarks: Introduction

-The model considered in this paper is a part of a larger framework {{introduced}} in \cite{Bonilla:2014xba,Krawczyk:2015xhl}, where the extension of the SM by a complex singlet and the inert doublet (with $vev=0$) has been studied, with the focus on the properties of dark matter. {{Here we focus on the issue of a CP violation due to a complex singlet with a complex expectation value.}} This model offers a possibility of the strong first-order phase-transition, and if extended by vector quarks leads to a proper description of baryogenesis, what is shown in \cite{Darvishi:2016tni}.
+Furthermore, this model is a part of a larger framework introduced in \cite{Bonilla:2014xba,Krawczyk:2015xhl}, where the extension of the SM by a complex singlet and the inert doublet has been studied, with the focus on the properties of dark matter.

-The content of this paper is as follows.
-In section \ref{smcs} a general presentation of the SMCS model and its constrained version (cSMCS) investigated in the paper is given.
-In particular, the subsection \ref{ext} describes the conditions for the spontaneous CP violation in the model.
-Physical states in the Higgs sector are discussed in section \ref{physical state}.
-The numerical results of scans over parameters of the model are collected in sec.~\ref{Numerical}.
-In the section \ref{Jarlskog} the Jarlskog invariant for the scalars is discussed.
-In the section \ref{SMLIKE} the agreement of cSMCS model with existing LHC measurements of the properties of the SM-like Higgs boson as well as comparison with data on S and T parameters are shown.
-Here also we comment on predictions of the model on the EDM.
-The benchmarks are presented here as well.
-Section \ref{concl} contains the conclusion.
-Detailed formulas are presented in the Appendix.